fhendrikx/solo86/paging_thoughts.md

  - As above, but top 512k broken into 4 x 128k pages.
  - Any of the 8 x ROM 128k can be assigned to any of the 4 pages.
- - Botton 512k alawys RAM.
+ - Botton 512k always RAM.
  - 4 bits per page, 4 pages => 16 macrocells minimum.

 ## Mode based paging